-From the 2015 topographic/bathymetric survey of the OGS ZLD Pond, the area of the water surface of the CCR surface impoundment was approximately 19 acres.
-From the water depth data that was collected during the initial annual inspection in 2017, the average water depth within the CCR surface impoundment was approximately 12.55 feet.
-That water depth was based on a surveyed water elevation of 672.23 feet.
-During the annual inspection the water surface elevation was observed to be 670.23 feet, approximately 2 feet below that observed in 2017.
-Therefore, the average water depth within the CCR surface impoundment at the time of the annual inspection was approximately 10.55 feet.
-Thus, the storage capacity within the OGS ZLD Pond at the time of the annual inspection was approximately 324,000 cubic yards.
+From both the 2015 topographic/bathymetric survey of the OGS ZLD Pond and the survey of the water surface elevation at the time of the annual inspection, the area of the water surface of the CCR surface impoundment was approximately 18.7 acres.
+From the water depth data that was collected during the annual inspection, the average water depth within the CCR surface impoundment was approximately 13.41 feet.
+Thus, the storage capacity within the OGS ZLD Pond at the time of the annual inspection was approximately 404,300 cubic yards.

-2.2.5 Volume of Impounded CCR and Water (\$257.83(b)(2)(v) and \$257.100(a))
+2.2.5 Volume of Impounded CCR and Water (§257.83(b)(2)(v) and §257.100(a))